Tum Ho Ke Chup

-Tum Ho Ke Chup is a Pakistani television series directed by Haseeb Hassan and written by Asghar Nadeem Syed.
+Tum Ho Ke Chup (تم ہو کہ چُپ) is a Pakistani television series directed by Haseeb Hassan and written by Asghar Nadeem Syed.
 It aired on Geo Entertainment in 2011.
 It stars Ayesha Khan, Humayun Saeed, Abid Ali, Hina Dilpazir and Zarrar Khan.
-The series revolves around the struggle of a foreign return girl against the feudal system of Baloch culture.
+The series revolves around the struggle of a foreign returned girl against the feudal system in Baloch culture.